 Think You Won’t Need Long-Term Care?
 Think Again

 According to a 2017 report from the U.S. Department of Health and Human Services, Long-Term Care (LTC) is something the majority of us will need.
 Approximately 70% of people over 65 will require chronic care later in life, and 20% of those individuals will need that care longer than five years.
-Many people believe they can count on Medicaid to pay long-term care services, but that’s not often the case.
+Many people believe they can count on Medicaid to pay for long-term care services, but that is not often the case.
 For Medicaid to cover the costs, recipients must first meet income eligibility requirements (or spend down their assets), and care is restricted to Medicaid-approved services and facilities.

 What Is Long-Term Care?

-• Home health aide, 44 hours a week $58,916.00 per year
+- Home health aide, 44 hours a week, $58,916.00 per year

-• Assisted living facility, one-bedroom unit $52,591.08 per year
+- Assisted living facility, one-bedroom unit $52,591.08 per year

-• Nursing home $86,764.15 per year (semi-private room) or $99,736.25 per year (private room)
+- Nursing home $86,764.15 per year (semi-private room) or $99,736.25 per year (private room)

 Real-Life Story

-It may be hard to imagine yourself becoming ill and needing long-term care but, as Joe and Theresa Mollicone can attest, it is a very real possibility.
-Without proper planning and expert advice from their Insurance Agent, the Mollicone’s would have drained their savings after Joe suffered a stroke that left him paralyzed and unable to speak.
+It may be hard to imagine yourself becoming ill and needing long-term care, but as Joe and Theresa Mollicone can attest, it is a very real possibility.
+Without proper planning and expert advice from their Insurance Agent, the Mollicones would have drained their savings after Joe suffered a stroke that left him paralyzed and unable to speak.

 The following is a true story from LifeHappens on how long-term-care insurance helped this family after an unexpected health crisis.